-Since 2010, PPGNW has provided support to the Módulo Anexo Materno Infantil (MAMI or Maternal-Infant Health Annex) in the province of La Romana, Dominican Republic, enabling that organization to significantly increase the number of adolescents they reach with comprehensive sexuality education.
-MAMI is a partnership between Hospital Francisco Gonzalvo, a large provincial public hospital and Clínica de Familia La Romana, a local non-profit HIV and primary care clinic.
-In addition to the sexuality education that PPGNW’s grant supports, MAMI offers high-quality, teen-friendly services to the poorest youth in the province of La Romana.
+Since 2010, PPGNW has provided support to the Módulo Anexo Materno Infantil (MAMI or Maternal-Infant Health Annex) in the province of La Romana, Dominican Republic.
+A partnership between the public hospital and a local non-profit HIV and primary care clinic, MAMI was created to respond to the high rates of sexually transmitted infections/HIV and adolescent pregnancy.
+MAMI offers high-quality, teen-friendly services and sexuality education to the poorest youth in the province.

 “I feel very happy to see [her] maturing and becoming less shy.
 She now talks with me openly about topics related to sexuality, something she never would have done before.”